nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-5.md

 16. Continue following instructions only after you've acquired five Copper Bars or 3:00 pm arrives (whichever comes first).
 17. Deposit the [Rusty Sword](https://stardewvalleywiki.com/Rusty_Sword) and Parsnips into the Chest.
 Retrieve the following:
     - The Furnace
+    - All Iron Ore
+    - All Gold Ore
+    - All Coal
     - All Gems
     - Any other items you wish to take back to The Farm (e.g., Fiber, Mixed Seeds, etc.)
       - Be sure you will have four empty inventory slots after selling smelting Copper Ore and selling Gems to Clint.
 18. Travel to the Blacksmith.
-19. Sell Gems.
+19. Sell all Gems.
 20. Using the spreadsheet, calculate how much G you will need to purchase the Seeds necessary to reach [Farming](https://stardewvalleywiki.com/Farming) level 2 on Spring 11.
 21. Purchase enough Iron Ore and Gold Ore (purchase Iron Ore first, then Gold Ore) to have acquired 25 of each, including the Ore counts you tracked earlier.
 Be sure you save at least the amount of G you just calculated.
     - You will almost certainly not have enough G to acquire all 25 Gold Ore; this is expected.
 You will acquire the remainder on subsequent days.